Brandeis-Bardin Institute: Alumni

 Rabbi Zvi Dershowitz directed the Brandeis-Bardin Institute in the early 1960s, before becoming director of Camp Ramah in California and rabbi at Sinai Temple.
 In the 1970s Rabbis Abraham Joshua Heschel and Mordecai Kaplan frequented the institute.
 Later Rabbi Joseph Telushkin would lead a weekly Torah discussion at the House of the Book on the campus, and Dennis Prager would be among the many leaders of the institute.

 Journalist Daniel Pearl, who was beheaded by Al Qaeda in Pakistan in 2002 (and about whom the Angelina Jolie film A Mighty Heart was made), and his family were long-time supporters of (and campers at) Brandeis.

-Filming locations
+Actor Skyler Gisondo attended Alonim as a camper before going on to work in several projects including the films Licorice Pizza, Booksmart, and Vacation, as well as the television programs The Righteous Gemstones and Santa Clarita Diet.

+Architecture

-The futuristic architecture of the campus's House of the Book, which was designed by architect Sidney Eisenshtat, has appeared as a location in several film and television projects:
+The campus includes the House of the Book, a performance hall which was designed by architect Sidney Eisenshtat.

+Its futuristic-looking brutalist design has made it attractive as a filming location, and it has appeared in numerous film and television projects.

+Use as filming location

+The building has featured in the following productions: